eshasadia/G5-CommonCrawl/README.md

 We are a group of data scientists at a datathon using commoncrawl data to solve a problem

-This repository contains all our code.

 # Methods
 To tackle the problem, we first:
-- Targeted our searched.
-We had 2.4 million website entries in the raw WET file.
+- Targeted our searched. we had 2.4 million website entries in the raw WET file.
 To look at policies, we explicitly filtered our data to website in the `gov.uk/government/news` subdomain.
 This is where new policies are announced.
 This gives us roughly to 3000 webpages.

 To analyse the webiste content, we took two approach: